 This file contains both personal characteristics for all individuals in the household and detailed labour force characteristics for household members 15 years of age and over.
-See the Dictionary of concepts and definitions section of this publication for a detailed list of the variables in this product.
+See section 3of this publication for a detailed list of the variables in this product.
 These variables are available by province and for the three largest census metropolitan areas (Montreal, Toronto, Vancouver).
 This is a monthly file, and is available going back to 1976.